GfSE/SAF-Rhapsody-Profile/README.md

-# SAF-Rhapsody-Profile
+# SAF Rhapsody Repository
-SAF profile and examples used for TdSE2021 Presentation for the SysML Tool Rhapsody. -Currently Only Operational Domain-
+SAF profile and examples used for TdSE2021 Presentation for the SysML Tool Rhapsody.

+-Operational Domain available-
+-... upcoming Functional Domain-

+The repository features the SAF Profile and the SAF FFDS Example presented at TdSE 2021.
+Both, Profile and Example are intended to be used with IBM Rhapsody (v9.0.1 iFix2).
+Please see the model file itself for licensing terms.

+# SAF_Profile
+**System Architecture Framework SAF_Profile** has been created by the SAF Working Group of the German Chapter of INCOSE (GfSE).
+The SAF Profile provides the Stereotypes according to the [SAF-Specification](https://github.com/GfSE/SAF-Specification).

+# L0_FFDS
+**Fire Forest Detection System SAF_FFDS** Example has been created by SAF Working Group of the German Chapter of INCOSE (GfSE) according to the SAF Framework rules.
+Check out content diagram **SAF_FFDS_view_grid** for an overview of views and the navigation possibiliy to diagrams.

+The SAF_FFDS Example is based on the following publication: [SYSMOD - The Systems Modeling Toolbox, 3rd edition Pragmatic MBSE with SysML - Tim Weilkiens](https://www.oose.de/nuetzliches/sysmod-the-systems-modeling-toolbox/)